 The World Economic Forum facilitated the creation of the Logistics Emergency Teams to fill these logistical gaps in the coordination and delivery of humanitarian assistance.

 The LET unites the capacity and resources of the logistics industry with the expertise and experience of the humanitarian community to provide more effective and efficient disaster relief.
 LET member companies support humanitarian efforts by supplying free logistics services, expertise and assets to the Global Logistics Cluster.
 The LET also helps improve emergency preparedness by conducting Logistics Capacity Assessments for high-risk countries and disaster response training for employees of LET member companies.

 Today, the LET remains one of the best Forum-initiated and operationalized public-private partnerships.
 From delivering essential medical supplies to vulnerable populations trapped in the Yemeni crisis to enabling rapid information sharing to help earthquake and tsunami victims in Indonesia, the LET has helped save the lives of millions of people affected by natural disasters and humanitarian crises.

 "The LET volunteers made important information contributions to our operations planning.
 They could quickly access and verify information by tapping into their local business knowledge and networks.
 This was extremely helpful as it helped the humanitarian community make operational decisions which were more informed and faster".

-The Forum continues to support the LET through its System Initiative on Shaping the Future of Mobility and invites current Forum partners and members to engage in this System Initiative.
+The Forum continues to support the LET through its Platform for Shaping the Future of Mobility and invites current Forum partners and members to engage in this Platform.

-The System Initiative on Shaping the Future of Mobility aims to facilitate the creation of safe, clean and inclusive global transportation systems
+The Platform for Shaping the Future of Mobility aims to facilitate the creation of safe, clean and inclusive global transportation systems

 Find out how you can join the Forum as a partner or member company and get involved in important initiatives like the LET that are saving millions of lives around the world.